Ohio officials release more body cam video of fatal police shooting of Black teen and urge community to await the facts - KTVZ

 “As we breathed a collective sigh of relief today, a community in Columbus felt the sting of another police shooting,” Floyd family attorney Ben Crump tweeted.

-In Tuesday’s shooting, police received a call at 4:32 p.m. indicating “females were there trying to stab them and put their hands on them,” Columbus Interim Police Chief Michael Woods said Tuesday night.
+In Tuesday’s shooting, police received a call at 4:32 p.m. indicating “females were there trying to stab them and put their hands on them,” Columbus Interim Police Chief Michael Woods said.

 When police arrived, the first officer on the scene approaches a group in the driveway of a home, according to that officer’s bodycam footage.